-The pigment known as zaffer is black or brown before firing, but it turns a beautiful deep blue during glost-firing.
-The subtle differences in color resulting from the artist’s brushstrokes or variations in pigment thickness are part of what makes blue and white ware so enchanting.
+Although zaffer is black or brown before firing, the pigment turns into a beautiful indigo blue when fired.
+The subtle differences in color resulting from the artist’s brushstrokes and variations in pigment thickness are central to the appeal of blue and white porcelain.

 1.A rough sketch is drawn on the piece with a pencil.